BallAerospace/cosmos-website/_docs_v5/1_getting_started/installation.md

 - Minimum Resources allocated to Docker: 8GB RAM, 1 CPU, 80GB Disk
 - Recommended Resources allocated to Docker: 16GB RAM, 2+ CPUs, 100GB Disk
+- Docker on Windows with WSL2:

+  - WSL2 consumes 50% of total memory on Windows or 8GB, whichever is less.
+However, on Windows builds before 20175 (use `winver` to check) it consumes 80% of your total memory.
+This can have a negative effect on Windows performance!
+  - On Windows builds < 20175 or for more fine grained control, create C:\\Users\\\<username\>\\[.wslconfig](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).
+Suggested contents on a 32GB machine:

+        [wsl2]
+        memory=16GB
+        swap=0

+- Modifying Docker connection timeouts (very rarely needed):
+  - Docker will close idle (no data) connections after a period of 5 minutes.
+If you want to support a COSMOS configuration consisting of completely idle targets (no cmd/tlm) for greater than 5 minutes you can modify this setting.
+Find the file at C:\\Users\\\<username\>\\AppData\\Roaming\\Docker\\settings.json.
+Modify the value `vpnKitMaxPortIdleTime` to change the timeout. **Note:** 0 means no timeout (idle connections not dropped)

 **Note:** As of December 2021 the COSMOS Docker containers are based on the Alpine Docker image.